imorenotorres/helloWorld/readme.md

 # References
 Lee, B., & Cho, K.-H. (2016).
 Brain-inspired speech segmentation for automatic speech recognition using the speech envelope as a temporal reference.
 Scientific Reports, 6, 37647.

-Moreno-Torres, I., & Madrid C�novas, S. (in review).
+Moreno-Torres, I., & Madrid Cánovas, S. (in review).
 Recognition of Spanish consonants in 8-talker babble by children with cochlear implants, and by children and adults with normal hearing.
 J. Acoust.
 Soc.
 Am.

 Nittrouer, S., (2004).
-“The role of temporal and dynamic signal components in the perception of syllable-final stop voicing by children and adults,” J. Acoust.
+The role of temporal and dynamic signal components in the perception of syllable-final stop voicing by children and adults.
+J. Acoust.
 Soc.
 Am.
-115(4): 1777–1790.
+115(4): 1777-1790.